abuiliazeed/todo-fast-next/README.md

 npm run dev
 ```

-The application will be available at `http://localhost:3000`
+Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Features

-- User authentication with Basic Auth
+- User authentication
 - Create, read, update, and delete todos
-- Mark todos as complete/incomplete
 - Modern, responsive UI
-- API documentation with OpenAPI/Swagger
+- Real-time updates

+## Tech Stack

+### Backend
+- FastAPI
+- SQLAlchemy
+- JWT Authentication
+- Uvicorn

+### Frontend
+- Next.js 14
+- TypeScript
+- Tailwind CSS
+- Next.js App Router

 ## Development

-### Backend Development

-- API documentation available at `http://localhost:8000/docs`
-- SQLite database for development
-- Basic Auth for authentication
-- CORS enabled for frontend communication

-### Frontend Development

-- Built with Next.js 14 and TypeScript
-- Tailwind CSS for styling
-- Context API for state management
-- Responsive design

-## Contributing

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request
+The application is set up with hot-reloading for both frontend and backend, making development smooth and efficient.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.